Summer Volunteer Work Abroad Programs & Opportunities

 If you’re already planning a sunny, beachy, getaway for this summer, you’re not alone and there’s no shortage to the amazing trips you can take all around the world!
 But in addition to lazing about in the sand, why not combine your summer vacation with a volunteer project that will let you explore a new place, do some real good for a community in need, and take in a totally different—yet exciting—culture?

-Or if you’re looking for an organization that specializes in one region of the world, check out programs like those in Ghana, Kenya, Tanzania, and South Africa with Agape Volunteers, which offers some of the most affordable volunteer trips to Africa that you can find.
+Or if you’re looking for an organization that specializes in one region of the world, check out programs like those in Costa Rica, Peru, and Guatemala by Maximo Nivel, which offers some of the most affordable volunteer trips to Latin America that you can find.
 And though summer may still seem a ways off, it’s never too early to start planning for your volunteer abroad adventure.
 Keep in mind that summer is the most popular time to volunteer abroad (especially for high school students and teens), so it may be worthwhile to book your trip early to ensure you are able to reserve a spot with the organization of your choice in your desired location.

 Here are just a few of the many volunteer abroad projects you may want to jump into this summer.
 If you’re looking for more ideas, click “Volunteer Abroad” or “Intern Abroad” in the menu at the top of this page to explore many more opportunities!
 And in case you’re wondering, the beautiful picture above is from the Global Vision International Seychelles volunteer project!